Mount Nittany Physician Group Flu Shot Clinics

 At the drive thru clinics, will I be asked to exit my vehicle?

-• Vaccinations will be given in patient vehicles; children under the age of 6 may need to exit the vehicle.
+• Vaccinations will be given in patient vehicles; children under the age of 6 may need to exit the vehicle or come inside the clinic for their vaccination.

 How much time should I allow?